insunaa/cmangos-wotlk-docker/README.md

 Once all of this has finished you can start the server with `podman-compose up -d` and check the status with `podman-compose logs`

 To create a user run `./enter_console.sh` to connect to the `mangosd` process.
 Log in with `ADMINISTRATOR` as user and `ADMINISTRATOR` as password.
+The command to run is: `account create username password 3` replace `username` with your username and `password` with your password.
+The `3` means that the account is enabled for the WotLK expansion and so does include classic and tbc.
+To make your account into a GM account, use `account set gmlevel 3 username`.

 ### Updating